etychon/iox-ir8x9-modpoll/README.md

 LICENSE

 This package contains the "modpoll" software binary licensed under https://www.modbusdriver.com/info/LICENSE-FREE and distributed by proconX Pty Ltd, Brisbane/Australia, ACN 104 080 935.

+DISCLAIMER

+This program comes without any warranty or support, to the extent permitted by applicable law.
+You can redistribute it and/or modify it under the terms of the MIT license.